Search and Hit Enter

 I use and love Korean chilli flakes.
 They are milder than regular flakes, fruitier, and have a lovely bright red colour, even after adding the sizzling oil.
 I bought a big packet (1kg) when I was at an Asian grocer and they have lasted me over a year, with plenty left.
 I daresay you could also buy them online.

 Firstly, you can use regular chilli flakes.
-They are hotter than Korean chilli flakes, so you will need to add according to your taste.
-You can finish with some paprika for colour if you like – chilli flakes tend to make a muddier brown oil when compared to Korean chilli flakes.
+They are hotter than Korean chilli flakes, so you will need to add less according to your taste.
+The tofu will have a more brown colour as opposed to red, but it will still be delicious.

 Secondly, you can add 1 teaspoon Korean chilli flakes and a good extra grating of fresh ginger.
 I love adding ginger to these noodles because I think it adds a dimension that is missing without garlic.
 Raw ginger also adds a bit of heat, which will help balance out the lack thereof.